-Brainstorming sessions can help you understand what works and what doesn’t.
-Try to come up with out-of-the-box ideas and try role-playing as an agent or client with your peers.
+Sales-storming sessions can help you understand what works and what doesn’t.
+Try to come up with out-of-the-box ideas and try role playing as agent or client with your peers.

 Actively Listen; Don’t Just Talk as A Home Insurance Agent

-Research carried by HubSpot revealed that 69% of the total surveyed buyers wanted to be listened to, and 61% preferred sellers who weren’t too pushy.
+Research from HubSpot reveals that 69% of surveyed buyers want to be listened to and 61% prefer sellers who aren’t too pushy.

-Most homeowners aren’t looking for insurance; they’re looking for someone to listen to their worries.
-They don’t know what would happen if a tree could fall through their roof and destroy their abode.
-They’re also worried that an accidental fire could burn their house down.
+Most homeowners aren’t looking for insurance—they’re looking for someone to listen to their worries.
+They’re concerned that a tree could fall through their roof and destroy their abode.
+They’re worried that an accidental fire could burn their house down.

-Remember that you have two ears to listen to.
+Remember that you have two ears to listen.
 Always be receptive to what your customers have to say.
 They’re more likely to bond with you if you listen to them.
-Moreover, once you understand their woes, you can give them better solutions as well.
+Moreover, once you understand their woes, you’ll be better prepared to hand them solutions.

 Study Your Clients and Do the Research as A Home Insurance Agent

 Not all homeowners will need the same kind of insurance.
-A one-storied house will be cheaper to insure than a multistoried home.
-Usually, older homeowners prefer bungalows, while newer homeowners opt for a contemporary style.
+A single-story house will be cheaper to insure than a multi-story home.
+Usually, older homeowners prefer bungalows while newer homeowners opt for a contemporary style.
 Your home insurance sales pitch must cater to the client you’re selling to.

 Have a Script Ready and Practice Your Sales Pitch

-When you’re delivering a pitch, it’s probably one of the first times your clients are talking to you.
+When you’re delivering a pitch, it’s probably one of the first times your clients have talked to you.
 DON’T wing it.
 A sales script is paramount to closing a deal.
-Start with warm greetings, then transition to open-ended questions and a small tidbit your clients can relate to.
+Start with warm greetings, then transition to open-ended questions and discuss things your clients can relate to.

-Understand that you’re not selling homeowners insurance; you’re selling yourself.
+Understand that you’re not selling homeowners insurance, you’re selling you.
 There are hundreds of home insurance agents they can buy from.
-Show them why they should be buying from you.
+Show them why you’re the right person for them.

 Following Up Is Extremely Important

 A follow-up call will likely secure a sale for you.
-The research by HubSpot mentioned above claims that 42% of the sellers usually struggled the most while establishing urgency for making a sale.
+The research by HubSpot mentioned above shows that 42% of sellers struggled the most while establishing urgency for making a sale.
 Usually, buyers will research their options, consider a few sellers to reach out to, and buy from the seller that responds the fastest.

 Market To New Homeowners as A Home Insurance Agent

 New homeowners usually have no idea what coverage they want.
-Most of them may have mortgages and will need insurance because it’s mandatory for them.
-It’s your chance to shine the light on the importance of homeowners insurance.
+Most of them may have a mortgage and will need insurance because it’s mandatory for them.
+It’s your chance to shine a light on the importance of homeowner’s insurance.
 Make them aware of their exposure to risks.
-They will probably welcome expert advice in regards to protecting their newly-owned house.
+They will probably welcome an expert’s advice in regards to protecting their newly-owned house.

 Partner With the Top Home Insurance Companies

-As a captive agent, you will have good financial backing and a reputed company representing you.
-Your leads will certainly follow you just because of these reasons.
+As a captive agent, you will have good financial backing and a reputable company representing you.
+Your leads will certainly follow you just for these reasons.
 However, you won’t be able to get multiple quotes and compare prices from companies other than the ones your franchise wants you to sell.

-On the other hand, an independent insurance agent has the freedom to partner with multiple insurance companies.
+An independent insurance agent, on the other hand, has the freedom to partner with multiple insurance companies.
 The biggest advantage is that you have more products on your shelf to help your clients make the right purchase.

 Add Your Listing in An Insurance Directory as a Home Insurance Agent